-- Simple reflex agents ignore the rest of the percept history and act only based on the current percept. - > The agent function is based on the condition-action rule. - If the condition is true, then the action is taken, else not.
+Simple reflex agents ignore the rest of the percept history and act only on the basis of the current percept.

+The agent function is based on the condition-action rule.

+\succ If the condition is true, then the action is taken, else not.
 This agent function only succeeds when the environment is fully observable.